Galahad and the Holy Grail

-Galahad and the Holy Grail is an action-adventure game for the Atari 8-bit family designed and programmed by Douglas Crockford and published by the Atari Program Exchange in 1982.
+Galahad and the Holy Grail is an action-adventure game for Atari 8-bit computers.
+It was designed and programmed by Douglas Crockford and published by the Atari Program Exchange in 1982.
 Influenced by Adventure for the Atari VCS and Arthurian legend, it contains almost 100 rooms–according to the manual–which are switched between with a flip screen technique.
+The game resulted in Crockford being hired at Atari Research.
+Following the closure of the Atari Program Exchange, a lightly updated version of Galahad and the Holy Grail was published by Antic Software.

 Gameplay

-The player explores the world, which is divided into single-screen areas representing indoor and indoor locations, finding objects and overcoming obstacles.
+The player explores the world, which is divided into single-screen areas representing indoor and outdoor locations, finding objects and overcoming obstacles.
 There are no enforced goals in the game, and the manual suggests choosing one or more goals and swearing to complete them, such as "to find the three keys" or "to find the Holy Grail."

 The game contains references to Atari's Adventure as well as other popular games of the day.
 With a nod to the film Monty Python and the Holy Grail, one of the objects found in the game is a holy hand grenade.

 Development and release

 Douglas Crockford wrote the game over a period of four months on an Atari 800 using the Atari Assembler Editor cartridge.
 The game was titled Knightsoil when submitted, but after Atari learned that night soil was a euphemism for excrement, it proposed changing the title.
-Because Launcelot never found the Holy Grail, Crockford proposed Galahad and the Holy Grail.
-According to Atari Program Exchange director Fred Thorlin, the game "contained some rather risque scenes when it was initially submitted."
-The game caused Chris Crawford to hire Crockford at Atari, Inc.
+According to Crockford, "they wanted to change the name to Lancelot and the Holy Grail, and I said, 'That's OK, but Lancelot never found the Holy Grail.'
+So, it became Galahad and the Holy Grail."
+Atari Program Exchange director Fred Thorlin said the game "contained some rather risque scenes when it was initially submitted."

 After the Atari Program Exchange shut down, Antic Software re-released Galahad and the Holy Grail in 1985 with the formerly printed manual on the second side of the disk.
 The game was sold under the same name, but the title screen was changed to read "Sir Galahad and the Holy Grail."
 According to an AtariAge forum member who disassembled the room structure of the game, the Antic Software version fixed a number of traversal glitches and other bugs.